greentec/greentec.github.io/en/_posts/2018-12-15-shadertoy-fire-shader-en.md

 What is the difference between random and noise?
 In short, noise used in the shader has **continuity** around it.

 ![](<../images/fire_shader_3_1.png>)
-<small>The value of noise has continuity to the surroundings. [출처 링크](<https://www.khanacademy.org/computing/computer-programming/programming-natural-simulations/programming-noise/a/two-dimensional-noise>)</small>
+<small>The value of noise has continuity to the surroundings.
+[Source link](<https://www.khanacademy.org/computing/computer-programming/programming-natural-simulations/programming-noise/a/two-dimensional-noise>)</small>

 On the other hand, the random texture seen above has independent values regardless of its surroundings.
 As you can see above is because **it should not be predictable**.
 In the end, the task of creating noise randomly is to create a predictable `noise` with continuity with an unpredictable `rand` function.